turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

         * Description of Action taken to achieve said task/target
         * Description of Results
     * Questions asked by the student

+### How to Give Feedback & What to Avoid in Feedback
+When giving feedback to the student, please make sure to utilize the principles of making the feedback **specific, actionable, and kind.** It is important to be direct with your feedback but in a way that is useful and kind for the student.

+When Giving Feedback:
+* Start with student strengths
+   * Example: "You did a great job of explaining your approach to making the project successful by using very specific examples and creating a sequence of events that was very clear and straightforward."
+* Then highlight questions they should continue to work on/revise and what they could do to improve their answers
+   * Example: "When you responded to the question about an area of growth, your answer was not very direct, and it left me wondering about your ability to assess yourself.
+I would recommend creating a list of coaching feedback you've received to decide on an exact area of growth.
+Then decide on some actionable steps you would take to achieve that growth.
+Think through the growth process in order to more fully answer that question."
+* Consider cultural difference and norms
+   * Example: "Eye contact is generally important in most US companies.
+Can you try to give more eye contact for your interview?"

 ### Bank of Questions to Ask Students
 * Tell me about yourself.
 Why do you want to be a software developer?